 Heian Shrine 平安神宮 and Nanzen-ji 南禅寺

 The National Museum of Modern Art is also nearby.
 It’s a tranquil neighborhood with alleys and roads that covered with trees.
 The Heian Shrine is an important cultural property of Japan as the main palace was painted in beautiful red and green and it has a spacious frontcourt that leads to a couple of museums.
 Behind the main buildings, the Japanese garden is a nicely groomed garden with weeping cherry trees, ponds, and traditional pagodas.
-Next to the temple is Nanzen-ji that located amidst the forested Higashiyama Mountains.
-The greenery added a certain kind of mysterious and solemnity to the site.
+Next to the temple is Nanzen-Ji that located amidst the forested Higashiyama Mountains.
+The greenery added a certain kind of mystery and solemnity to the site.

 Kyoto Imperial Palace 京都御所